List of EastEnders characters introduced in 1985: Mark Fowler

+Lofty Holloway

-Lofty HollowayLofty Holloway, played by Tom Watt, is one of the serial's original characters, making his first appearance in the third episode, 26 February 1985.
+Lofty Holloway, played by Tom Watt, is one of the serial's original characters, making his first appearance in the third episode, 26 February 1985.
 Lofty is generally depicted as a meek, luckless and hapless victim.
 A long-running storyline concerns his relationship with the character Michelle Fowler (Susan Tully).
 Their unhappy marriage finally disintegrates after Michelle has an abortion, and Lofty leaves Walford for a new start.
 The character's final appearance is in the episode first aired on 19 April 1988.
 Lofty was one of the original twenty-three characters invented by the creators of EastEnders, Tony Holland and Julia Smith.
 Both felt that to help complete the community there was a need for a character in his early twenties.
 He had to be someone a bit different – not brash and confident like a lot of the older men, and not boisterous like the younger ones; a loner, maybe someone forced to be a loner, a person who "stuck out like a sore thumb" – someone that was happiest in a group but still could not find one in which he fitted.
 Tony Holland had previously been in the army and found that ex-soldiers had these problems when they tried to reintegrate as civilians.
 So they decided that Lofty would be an ex-soldier, forced to quit because of his asthma.
 He was happiest in the army and felt incomplete without the group setting, the all-male camaraderie and even the security of the uniformity that the army provides.